 How is dropshipping different from wholesale ecommerce?

-Dropshipping is similar to wholesale, but there is an important difference.
+It is similar to wholesale, but there is an important difference.
 With wholesale, you buy the items you want to sell and you stock them.
 With dropshipping, another company is taking care of the storage of products and the fulfilment (getting the items to your customers).
-With dropshipping, you only pay for the items customers have ordered.
+You only pay for the items customers have ordered.

 How to take care of returns with dropshipping?